djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ### RLVR on hybrid reasoning models

 The goal of RLVR on hybrid reasoning models to improve reasoning capabilities without extending the token count too radically.
-For `/no_think`, naively applying GRPO can lead to **reward hacking** since the model beings to emit longer CoT (shifting towards `/think`); as such, both reward and token length increase.
+For `/no_think`, naively applying GRPO can lead to **reward hacking** since the model begins to emit longer CoT (shifting towards `/think`); as such, both reward and token length increase.
 SmolLM3 observed this and found that RLVRed `/no_think` traces showed [cognitive behaviors](https://arxiv.org/abs/2503.01307) like "Wait, ..." associated with reasoning models.

 This can be mitigated via an [overlong completion penalty](https://arxiv.org/abs/2503.14476) which penalizes completions over a certain length, which is a function parametrized by a soft punishment threshold and a hard punishment threshold/max completion length.
 Penalty increases from the soft to the hard threshold, and past the latter, the punishment is -1 (effective reward = 0).

 For `\no_think`, SmolLM3 decided on a length penalty in the range of 2.5k-3k that balanced improvement in performance and increase in response length.
-However, doing RL *jointly* on hybrid reasoning models is difficult since it requires separate length penalys, whose interplay can cause instability.
+However, doing RL *jointly* on hybrid reasoning models is difficult since it requires separate length penalties, whose interplay can cause instability.
 This is also why labs release `instruct` and `reasoning` variants separately.

 ### alternatives to RL

 One alternative is **online DPO** (see "On policy with grading" in the preference optimization section).
 Another is **on-policy distillation**.
 Instead of preferences, the signal comes from a stronger teacher model, where the student samples responses at every training step and the KL divergence between the student/teacher logits provides the learning signal.
 That way, the student can continuously learn from the teacher.
 Also, on-policy distillation is much cheaper than GRPO since instead of sampling multiple rollouts per prompt, we only sample one, which is graded by the teacher in a single forward-backward pass; it's performance post, as the Qwen3 tech report notes, can be larger across the board as well.
 On limiting factor is that the student and the teacher must share the same tokenizer, and HuggingFace's [General On-Policy Logit Distillation](https://huggingface.co/spaces/HuggingFaceH4/on-policy-distillation) (GOLD) allows any teacher to be distilled into any student.

-[Thinking Machine's blog](https://thinkingmachines.ai/blog/on-policy-distillation/) further showed that on-policy distilllation mitigates **catastrophic forgetting**, where a model post-trained on a new model regresses on other, previous domains.
-Specifically, they found that midtraining 70% and with on-policy distillation can achieve close to the best performance of a model and its mid-trained version, effectively restoring behavior with cheap distillation.
+[Thinking Machine's blog](https://thinkingmachines.ai/blog/on-policy-distillation/) further showed that on-policy distillation mitigates **catastrophic forgetting**, where a model post-trained on a new model regresses on other, previous domains.
+Specifically, they found that mid-training 70% and with on-policy distillation can achieve close to the best performance of a model and its mid-trained version, effectively restoring behavior with cheap distillation.

 [TODO: add image here]

-Given these aformentioned algorithms, choosing between them can be hard; HuggingFace aptly describes it:
+Given these aforementioned algorithms, choosing between them can be hard; HuggingFace aptly describes it:

 | Algorithm | When to Use | Tradeoffs | Best for Model Size |
 |-----------|-------------|-----------|---------------------|